 Sheriff Ryan holds a Lifetime Junior College Teaching Credential in Police Science and has been a POST Certified Instructor in Criminal Intelligence and Firearms Training.
 He also holds California POST Basic, Supervisory, Management, and Executive Certificates.

 Sheriff Ryan is very active in the California State Sheriffs' Association (CSSA) which represents the interests of California's 58 elected Sheriffs.
 He serves as Chair of the Tribal Issues Committee and Vice-Chair of the Political Action Committee and currently sits as the First Vice-President of the Association (2014).

-In 2015, Sheriff Ryan will become the first Sheriff of Amador County to hold the office of President of the CSSA.
+In April of 2015, Sheriff Ryan became the first Sheriff of Amador County to hold the office of President of the CSSA.
 His term as President will end in April of 2016.